-B. Assaults and Harassment
+C. Assaults and Harassment

-- 1. For the purposes of school discipline "assault" means actual or attempted hitting, striking, or other wrongful physical contact inflicted on another either directly or indirectly through an object, and/or a verbal racial threat or threat to do physical harm in accordance with all applicable state laws. - 2.
+- 1. For the purposes of school discipline "assault" means actual or attempted hitting, striking, or other wrongful physical contact inflicted on another either directly or indirectly through an object, and/or a verbal racial threat or threat to do physical harm in accordance with all applicable state laws.
+See also Section 4.5.C as it relates to assaults. - 2.
 Employees shall be able to work in an environment free from unlawful harassment, including sexual harassment. - 3.
-The District will take necessary and reasonable steps to protect employees who are the subjects of harassment (including sexual harassment), bullying (including cyber bullying), and/or stalking, intimidation, impersonation, assaults or threats, regardless if this activity takes place on school campus or off, during the school day, or after hours, as long as such conduct is related to the performance of duties for the District.
-District administrators will respond to assaults and other violent or aggressive behaviors by taking all steps outlined in the school safety protocol (developed by the joint committee described in Exhibit K-4).
-This portion of the contract regarding the school safety protocol will be reopened no later than April 1, 2017 for the purpose of reviewing, amending, and/or accepting the work of the joint committee. - 4.
+The District will take necessary and reasonable steps to protect employees who are the subjects of harassment (including sexual harassment), bullying (including cyber bullying), and/or stalking, intimidation, impersonation, assaults or threats, regardless if this activity takes place on school campus or off, during the school day, or after hours, as long as such conduct is related to the performance of duties for the District. - 4.
 When there is reasonable belief of imminent assault or harassment, any student found to have assaulted, threatened, harassed or bullied an employee will not be returned to the employee's classroom or instructional area without mutual approval of the employee and building administrator.